American mahjong: Game overview

 A second Charleston takes place if all players agree.
 The second Charleston is done in reverse order: left, across, right.

 On the last pass of each Charleston (first left, second right), a blind pass is permitted.
-This means a player can take one, two, or three tiles that were passed to him/her and, without looking at the tile(s), can pass these tiles instead of tiles from his/her hand.
+This means a player can take one, two, or three tiles that were passed to them and, without looking at the tile(s), can pass these tiles instead of tiles from their hand.
 Each pass still includes three tiles.

-Following the Charleston passing, an optional "courtesy pass" take place.
-Players have the option of exchanging zero to three tiles with the player across from him/her.
+Following the Charleston passing, an optional "courtesy pass" takes place.
+Players have the option of exchanging zero to three tiles with the player across from them.
 The two players agree on the number of tiles to be exchanged.

 East now discards a tile to start play, if they do not have a completed hand.

 On a player turn, they start by drawing a tile and then either discarding a tile from their hand, or declaring Mahjongg with a completed hand.
 After a player's discard, the other players can call the discard for a set, which has to be exposed, or Mahjongg if that tile would make their hand a completed hand.

-The game proceeds until all the tiles are taken from the walls of tiles, resulting in a drawn game, or a player declares Mahjongg after completing his/her hand.
+The game proceeds until all the tiles are taken from the walls of tiles, resulting in a drawn game, or a player declares Mahjongg after completing their hand.